 Department Name/Job Location:

-This position is in the Department of Pediatrics Hematology/Oncology.
-The position is located at the Northwest Tower.
+This position is in the Department of Pediatrics, Division of Hematology & Oncology.
 This position is for the Medical School Campus.

 Position assists investigators as coordinator of a complex clinical research study; may be responsible for multiple research studies simultaneously, acting as a liaison with the investigators, treating teams, pharmacy, laboratories, IRB, sponsors, and sponsor agencies; responsible for managing and recording all phases of study protocol as required by sponsoring agency to ensure compliance.